dbkeys/argentum.x/README.md

 See files in the [doc](doc) directory for generic build instructions for Windows, OSX and Unix.

+## Argentum Version 4.14.4.1
+- LOW_S and NULLFAIL are now mandatory

 ## Argentum Version 4.14.4
 - Speed up Initial Blockchain Download